brandolori/lorenzobartolini.me/pages-md/posts/minecraft-armbian.md

 ---
-title: Building a minecraf server on a single board computer
+title: Building a minecraft server on a single board computer
 date: "2021-12-08"
 summary: "Come this winter, I wanted to find a place to both show off all the cool tricks I learn and write short blog stories talking about my experiences.
 I remembered I had a website that I only had been using to test npm packages in a production setting, and I decided to do something with it."
 ---